 Check out the tips below to begin your planning of successful social media.

 You need to know who your content is being created for and make sure it provides value.

 Knowing your target market on social media is a process of defining its purpose.
-Good social media is a marketing process.
+Good social media is the marketing process.
 Ask yourself:

 - Are you going to use your digital profiles to generate new leads?

 - Do you wish to inform current clients?

 - Is the aim of your social media to generate publicity for your business?

 Define the above and straight away your marketing efforts on social media have a direction and a purpose.

 Once you know who you are targeting and why you then need to choose the right platform to find your target.
 Certain platforms are better than others for certain audience types.
 In general, the following rules apply:

 Facebook – Great for just about anyone but expect to pay a premium when targeting your audience with adverts as everyone is already doing this.
 And yes, on Facebook you will need to use adverts to hit your target market.